alexbakker17/Intro-to-Data-Science-Coursework/README.md

 # Intro to Data Science Coursework

-This is a repo containing my submitted coursework for the first module on my Data Science Masters: Introduction to Data Science
+This is a repo containing my submitted coursework for the module Introduction to Data Science, on my Data Science MSc.

 The brief containes the information I was given about the task and the marking criteria.